The Source News

 Kort Waddell, freelance photographer for NBC Network News captured unthinkable images while on assignment January 8, 2025, in Altadena, CA.

 LOS ANGELES COUNTY, CA: “Haphazardous.”
 That’s how some LA area residents describe efforts by safety officials to communicate with them ahead of the firestorm that descended on their communities.
 “People were calling into the local AM/FM radio stations in panic... in their cars, stranded,” observes news photographer Kort Waddell who was on the ground in LA from the beginning.
 “People are being told one thing, then another.
-Emergency cell phone alerts are going rogue.
-There are alerts that no one seems to be controlling....”
-Some text alerts that went out to millions of people advised them to evacuate immediately.
-A few minutes later, the alerts were retracted.
-Safety officials apologized.
+Emergency cell phone alerts are going rogue."
+Warning messages were sent to the wrong recipients or arrived late due to cellphone towers going offline and coming back online.

-Calabasas, California's, emergency information radio antenna (at left) is positioned on a hilltop that overlooks the community.
+Calabasas' emergency information radio antenna is positioned on a hilltop that overlooks the community.

 Emergency Information Stations' unique appeal for emergency management resides in their ability to operate without third-party carriers (cellular, network, telco).
 Like the cans-and-string analogy, each safety agency controls the entire communication chain between the agency and the public recipient.
-Backed up by batteries and generators, they are also inherently resilient when the power grid is disrupted.
+Backed up by batteries and generators, they are also inherently resilient when the power grid bottoms out.
+Cloud-based servers, cellular towers or quirky-control software?
+There are none in the chain to disrupt the communication flow.
 Read more.

 Stations licensed in Southern California in recent years are listed below.